‘YR’ Spoilers For The Week Of Sept 4: Victor-Nick Feud Flares Up, Phyllis Confesses, Sharon Talks To Alice

 Young and the Restless (Y&R) spoilers for the week of September 4 tease escalating conflicts in Genoa City.
-The ongoing feud between Nick (Joshua Morrow) and Victor (Eric Braeden) flares up once again and threatens to drag other members of the family into it.
+The ongoing feud between Nick (Joshua Morrow) and Victor (Eric Braeden) flares up once again and threatens to drag in other members of the family.

 Victor Faces Off With Nick

 Y&R spoilers for the week of September 4 tease another flare up in the confrontation between Nick and Joshua.
 Faith (Alyvia Alyn Lind) will likely be at the center of the conflict.
 Despite Nick’s effort to protect her daughter from the chaos plaguing the dysfunctional Newman family, the little girl is old enough to understand that the adults in her life are feuding, although she may not understand why.
-Victor dragged Faith into the conflict through his decision to meet her at the summer camp and update her on changes that occurred while she was away.
+Victor dragged Faith into the conflict through his decision to meet her at the summer camp and update her on the changes that occurred while she was away.
 By winning Faith to his side, Victor succeeded in pitting her against her father, Nick.

 Faith makes it clear to Nick when she returns home that she won’t allow him to stop her from seeing Victor.

-Victor’s actions and Faith’s defiance of Nick’s authority provokes his anger and escalates tensions that fuel the conflict
+Victor’s actions and Faith’s defiance of Nick’s authority provokes his anger and escalate the tensions that fuel the conflict

 Phyllis Makes A Confession, Billy Rages

 Young and the Restless spoilers for the week of September 4 tease that Phyllis (Gina Tognoni) makes a confession.
 She will likely confess to Billy (Jason Thompson) about her role in setting up Ben Hochman’s (Ben Hermes) fling with Victoria (Amelia Heinle).
-Billy has suspected the truth for some time, yet when Phyllis confesses he is enraged.
+Billy has suspected the truth for some time, yet when Phyllis confesses, he is enraged.

 However, there are other reasons why Billy is upset with Phyllis.
 He also learns that Phyllis had been colluding secretly with Jack (Peter Bergman) against Brash & Sassy.
 Billy’s anger against Phyllis will make him draw closer to Victoria.
 However, Y&R spoilers tease that Billy and Phyllis will eventually work out their differences.